edahelsinki/EDAdemoR/README.md

 For more in-depth introduction to Shiny see <https://shiny.rstudio.com/>.

-There are lots of example applications of Shiny for other purposes, I just could not find anything to do what I want.
+There are lots of example applications of Shiny for other purposes, I just could not find anything to do what I want, i.e., way to add fluid HTML5 interaction to R with minimal extra hassle.

 ## Quick start